Should I Keep my Leopard Gecko on Sand?

 Please note that very young geckos should not be kept on sand regardless of its possible link to impaction.
 Most often, paper towel is the safest option while they are still babies.

 A popular choice among leopard gecko keepers is kitchen roll or paper towel.
 While far less attractive than sand, it is a very cheap alternative that is considered fairly safe to use.
 Paper towel is most often used for young or sick geckos.
 In addition to being cheap, it is easy to clean and replace, and it presents no concern of ingestion or inhalation.
-This makes it the perfect choice for a sick reptile that needs to be monitored closely, but it may not be ideal for a healthy lizard.
-This is because leopard geckos enjoy hiding, often by burrowing into their substrate, and this is something they cannot do with paper towels.
+It is therefore the perfect choice for a sick reptile that needs to be monitored closely, but it may not be ideal for a healthy lizard.
+This is because leopard geckos enjoy hiding, often by burrowing into their substrate – something they cannot do with paper towels.
 This removes a level of enrichment from their vivarium and may even impact their feelings of safety and security, and while this can be somewhat addressed with the provision of plenty of hiding spots, it is worth considering as a drawback to using paper towels.

 Shredded paper bedding, made specifically for leopard geckos, is often made of thinner, softer paper than the kind you put in your printer.
 This bedding is considered just as safe as paper towels, with the added bonus that it allows your gecko to burrow.
 Your gecko is unlikely to ingest this substrate but if they do the paper should go soft and soggy and pass through their bowels with relative ease.